Monthly summary of sampled birds

 2.1 DATA COLLECTION

-TABLE 1 Total number of individual wild birds sampled (including recaptures of same birds), as well as number of individuals tested positive for avian influenza in the respective country.
-The table includes samples from August to December 2024, previously never published.
+TABLE 1 Total number of individuals sampled in the wild (including recaptures of some birds), as well as number of individuals tested positive for avian influenza in the respective country.
+The table includes previously unpublished samples from August 2024 to February 2025.

-FIGURE 1 Sample sites for the 239 wild birds sampled in six European countries, yielding 21 samples positive for avian influenza, including three samples positive for HPAI.
-The figure only includes samples from August to December 2024, previously never published.
+FIGURE 1 Sample sites for the 2518 birds sampled in nine European countries, yielding 513 samples positive for avian influenza virus.
+The figure includes previously unpublished samples from August 2024 to February 2025.

-TABLE 2 Total number of collected samples for the current reporting period, as well as number of samples positive for avian influenza, including HPAI, in the respective country.
+TABLE 2 Total number of collected samples as well as number of samples positive for avian influenza virus, in the respective country.
+The table includes previously unpublished samples from August 2024 to February 2025.

-FIGURE 2 Weekly summary of samples collected from week 34 to 49, 2024.
-In total, 1617 samples (negative samples in blue; positive samples in orange) have been collected at six nodes between August and December 2024, yielding 136 samples positive for avian influenza, including 22 samples positive for HPAI.
-The figures also include samples published in a previous report.
+FIGURE 2 Weekly summary of samples collected at each node, as well as all nodes combined, from week 34, 2024 to week 7, 2025.
+In total, 8034 samples (negative samples in blue; avian influenza virus-positive samples in orange) have been collected at seven nodes between August 2024 and February 2025, yielding 929 samples positive for avian influenza virus, including 22 samples positive for HPAI virus.
+The figures also include samples published in previous reports.

 2.2 GENOMICS SUMMARY